As many insurers struggle to get closer to their customers, top-performing companies offer insights to turn customer centric ambitions into reality.

 Although insurance CEOs seem very keen to get closer to their customers, this requires them to have the right insights about their customers and the capability to do something valuable with those insights.
 For most traditional insurers, that will mean finding a way to succeed despite their legacy technology environments and disaggregated customer data silos.
 Customer analytics is a very powerful way of harnessing this insight, yet only 8 percent of insurers say they are using analytics to identify customer preferences.

-While KPMG member firms' experience working with organisations across the globe suggests that a handful of insurers are already making significant progress towards building a unique and valuable customer experience, our interviews with consumers last year reveals that most continue to disappoint.
+While KPMG member firms' experience working with organizations across the globe suggests that a handful of insurers are already making significant progress towards building a unique and valuable customer experience, our interviews with consumers last year reveals that most continue to disappoint.
 Insurers will need to move quickly to change their business models and build their capabilities, or risk the demise of their business.